 In his role, Jeremy supports the Residence Coordinators, Residence Advisors, and House Committees in building community within residence and around campus.
 He does this by building relationships with our residence’s students through communal living, special events and educational programming.

 “The residence community had a profound impact on my education and student experience.
 To have the opportunity to do the same for current students is a privilege.
-My goal is to create an atmosphere on campus that gives students memories that they will cherries for decades.”
+My goal is to create an atmosphere on campus that gives students memories that they will cherish for decades.”